in Cornwall, Mark set up his first business in 1988, Global E., a music

 Chairman of the company.
 Mark also advises the boards of other companies

-and is a non-exec board director of the NW London Hospitals Trust.
+and is a non-exec board director of an NHS Hospitals Trust.

 believer in duty and service to country, Mark joined H.M.
 Armed Forces